 2. Your income may not be high enough

 Lenders have income criteria for personal loans.
 If your salary does not match the income criteria, then your loan amount will not be approved.
-There is also the case of debt to income ratio which needs to match with lender criterion.
+There is also the case of debt-to-income ratio which needs to match with the lender’s criterion.
 Only then your loan will be approved.

 Some lenders do not approve personal loans if you are new to the job at the time of application.
 So, issuers prefer to approve loan applications for individuals who have at least been in their current job for 3 months or in some cases it is 6 months.
 So, if you are applying for a personal loan after starting a new job, do so after you have completed at least 3 months at your current job.

-6. You have applied for too many credit
+6. You have applied for too many loans within a short span

-Applying too many credit at the same time may show that you are having financial trouble, or you are taking on too many credit.
+Applying for too many credits at the same time may show that you are having financial trouble, or you are taking on too many credits.
 The first 2 lenders checking your credit report and approving your personal loan application may happen, but the subsequent enquiries by other banks will result in rejections.
 Though enquiries will not affect your credit score much, rejections will have a more adverse effect.

 Some lenders may not approve your application if there are any payment defaults, even if it had happened a long time ago and since then you have a very good track record.